Find your perfect value college

 - following orders as required by the coding manager

 Medical billing is a profession that is getting a lot of attention as a profession of projected high growth.
 Not surprising, as healthcare has been in the political spotlight since the previous administration and continues to be a concern with the current one.
 Among other pressures, medical coders are held with the responsibility of ensuring a patient and the company or organization she or he works for are satisfied with the billing process of any and all procedures.
-These greater than typical job responsibilities do result in higher salaries, which appear to be a main attraction to this profession.
+These greater than typical job responsibilities do result in higher salaries, which appear to be the main attraction to this profession.